MPmocar/Reporting_Solutions/P&L/README.md

   P&L Report – an interactive report designed to democratize profit and loss information for financial analysts.
 As a Power BI     solution, it serves as a single, official source of data for all members of the organization.
 The report presents the groups and accounts of the Polish manufacturing company in 2016-2018.

 # Tech Stack
-  Powerbi Desktop - main tool for report creation
+  Power BI Desktop - main tool for report creation

   Power Query - data transformation